lmullen/jsr/_source/issues/vol14/blum-and-harvey.markdown

 ---
 layout: article
-title: "Response to Panel Reviews of The Color of Christ"
+title: "Response to Panel Reviews"
 author-first: Edward J. and Paul Harvey
 author-last: Blum
 author: Edward J. Blum and Paul Harvey
 author-note: "Edward J. Blum is an associate professor of history at San Diego State University and Paul Harvey is a professor of history at the University of Colorado, Colorado Springs."
 vol: 14
 year: 2012
 ---